Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 Because of their wide variety, prices for cultured pearls differ dramatically.
 Freshwater pearls, for example, are almost always less expensive than saltwater pearls.
 As another general rule, pearls that are cultured for longer periods of time cost more.
 The more perfect the shape or the more lustrous the pearl, the more expensive it will be as well.
 It’s best to review a variety of cultured pearls before deciding on the style you prefer.

 From black pearls to white Akoya pearls, the options for cultured pearl jewelry are endless.
 Check out the sizes, styles and shapes of the various designs below to see what catches your eye.

 South Sea pearls are a specific type of saltwater pearl.
 They come from the pinctada maxima oyster, which is larger than the oysters that produce freshwater and Akoya pearls.
 These beautiful cultured pearls are produced in the Philippines, Indonesia, Myanmar and Australia.

 South Sea pearls tend to be round in shape and larger than the average pearl, ranging from 10mm to 20mm.
 They are usually high-quality pearls that feature a white or golden color.
 South Sea pearls feature a high level of luster, making them stand out next to other cultured pearls.

 South Sea pearls are of exceptional quality and are the most sought-after of all cultured pearls.
 Their larger size, rich luster and smooth finish make them more expensive than other cultured pearls.
 However, they can still be found at reasonable prices.

 The beauty and luster of South Sea pearls make them an exceptional choice for jewelry.
-If you choose a strand of South Sea pearls or a set of golden earrings, they’re bound to become a family heirloom for many generations.
+If you choose a strand of South Sea pearls like this from Blue Nile or a set of golden earrings, they’re bound to become a family heirloom for many generations.

 Have questions about pearls or other fine jewelry?
 Send our experts an email.